burakTuran00/AnnihilateRunner/README.md

 # AnnihilateRunner

-I made a sorf of Runner game.
+I made a sort of Runner game.
 I used the Unity Editor and C# for coding.
 I want to explain What I did.

 -Player Movement.